Koko, a dog who had never been inside of a house, is now a beloved neighborhood pet

 “Koko is part of the family, so choosing pet insurance was a no-brainer,” Diane said.
 “We wanted to make sure she had care, especially in the case of an accident or injury.”

-Diane signed Koko up for Fetch by The Dodo pet insurance but luckily didn’t have to use it for the first 2 years.
+Diane signed Koko up for Fetch Pet Insurance but luckily didn’t have to use it for the first 2 years.
 It wasn’t until a routine checkup that the family discovered that pet insurance might come in handy.

 In 2020, Koko was diagnosed with anal gland cancer, which is an aggressive form of cancer.
 The veterinarians recommended surgery to remove the cancer, which Diane agreed to (and it helped that Fetch covered most of the costs).
 After the procedure, Koko was cancer-free for around a year and 3 months.